microshare/microshare.github.io/docs/2/technical/microshare-platform/views-guide.md

 ## 3. How do I use them?

-You'll need to create and save a View into the "VIEWS" section from the "MANAGE" menu of the Microshare portal.
+You'll need to create and save a View into the "VIEWS" section from the "MANAGE" menu of the Microshare® portal.

 #### - A. Creating a View